esmesh/east-house-intro-programming/topics/Drawing.md

 background(255);
 ```

-> TODO ADD A CANVAS PICTURE with width and height marked as 200,200

 In order to draw something onto the canvas, we need to know:
 - what we want to draw
 - where we want to draw it